 For a more detailed explanation see How MSE is financed.

-Do a direct debit audit
+Do a Direct Debit audit

 Beware cash leaking from your bank account

 It's a shocking but typical example: "I've paid £16/month for white goods I no longer have for six YEARS."
 That's not far off £200 for nothing, every year.
 Many waste £1,000s paying for products and services they don't need or never use.
 This waste has taken on even more significance with the rising cost of living.
-So whether it's mags, gyms, utilities, Amazon Prime or paid TV, get tough and cut 'em down.
+So whether it's mags, gyms, utilities, Amazon Prime or paid-TV, get tough and cut 'em down.

 Join the Cancellation Heroes

 Answer "no" and you shouldn't buy, yet we must also apply this logic to all regular payments.
 These drip out of our accounts monthly, with no forethought.
 It's not just for things you might not need – some find they still pay for insurance for stuff they chucked out years ago.
-Here's a painful example Martin was told on a Radio 2 phone-in with Jeremy Vine several years ago:
+Here's a painful example I was told on a Radio 2 phone-in with Jeremy Vine several years ago:

 "I looked through my standing orders for the first time in ages.
 I've been paying repair insurance for two white goods we no longer have for six years, at £16 a month."